-11 things to Know Before Renting a House
+11 Things To Know Before Renting A House

 If you can't afford to buy a house now, no need to worry; the best solution is to rent a suitable place where you can have a peaceful time with your dear ones.
 Shifting to a new flat can be exciting as you are going to start life in a new community with new friends and lots of new experiences.

 However, finding a suitable residence to rent is a big decision as it directly affects your lifestyle.
-You will have to hunt for the perfect house, find out about the safety and other details of the locality, negotiate the rent, live by the landlord’s rules, and be ready to relocate whenever your homeowner wants you to, and many other things which can make you feel stressed out if you are not aware of everything beforehand.
+You will have to hunt for the perfect house, find out about the safety and other details of the locality, negotiate the rent, live by the landlord’s rules, be ready to relocate whenever your homeowner wants you to, and many other things which can make you feel stressed out if you are not aware of everything beforehand.

 We agree that life as a renter is not easy; but with proper planning and complete verification, you can find out the complete information which will help clear all your doubts before renting a place.
 That way, you can start your tenant-landlord bond on the right foot.

-Ask for a written agreement
+Ask for a Written Agreement

-It's essential to ask the landlord for a written contract signed by both the parties to be safe from any misunderstandings after moving in; your owner must keep the original form, and give you the duplicate copy.
+It's essential to ask the landlord for a written contract signed by both parties to be safe from any misunderstandings after moving in; your owner must keep the original form, and give you a duplicate copy.
 In case they do not provide a written agreement, or if the contract is still in process, it’s recommended not to pay the rent since they can ask you to leave at any time.
 So, be smart and take the written agreement at the beginning so that you can move in without facing any problems.

 Remember to cross-check the furniture, electrical outlets, sanitary fittings, and every corner of the house to inform your landlord if any repairs are needed.
 A physical visit helps avoid any confusion that might take place later between you and your landowners.
 You can also visit the locality to check how close the house is to your workplace, market, schools and colleges, hospital, bank, etc.